projectacrn/acrn-hypervisor/doc/tutorials/docbuild.rst

 the documentation build process to check for "expected" messages from the generation process output.

-The output from the Sphinx build is processed by the python script ``scripts/filter-known-issues.py`` together with a set of filter configuration files in the ``.known-issues/doc`` folder.
+The output from the Sphinx build is processed by the Python script ``scripts/filter-known-issues.py`` together with a set of filter configuration files in the ``.known-issues/doc`` folder.
 (This filtering is done as part of the ``Makefile``.)